Simple English Explanation:

 - In the remaining cases (~0.8% = 20% of 20% of 20%), you will need deeper spelunking to find the missing connection.

-A lot of these errors seem to involve the “%>%” operator, which not actually part of Base R. You will need to install and attach the magrittr package to get this functionality.
-Most people who hit this bug are probably trying to use the dplyr package for heavy duty data manipulations. dplyr leans on this particular dependency fairly heavily.
+A lot of these errors seem to involve the “%>%” operator, which not actually a regular expression Base R programming.
+You will need to install and attach the magrittr package to get this functionality.
+Most people who hit this bug are probably trying to use the dplyr package for heavy duty dataset, data frame, excel file, or graph manipulations. dplyr leans on this particular dependency fairly heavily.

-ggplot is another frequent flyer for this error.
+The ggplot2 package is another frequent flyer for this error.
 If you are getting messages about ggplot, this module was probably included to support graphing data.
 We actually have other materials on ggplot.
-In any event, include the package and you should be good to go.
+In any event, include the missing value of the package in your R script and you should be good to go.

 Other common candidates: